lucas-goldner/FlutterShow/README.md

 ## Project Setup

+### Usage

+Feel free to either fork or clone the repo, whatever you prefer.
-When selecting a branch check out either `main` if you would like to use the latest stable version or go for the current release branch `release/1.1.0` if you want to have the newewst features.
+When selecting a branch check out `main` if you would like to use the latest stable version or go for the current release branch `release/1.1.0` if you want to have the newewst features.

+### Running FlutterShow⚡️

 ```bash
 # Clone repo